The Complex Spherical 2+4 Spin Glass: a Model for Nonlinear Optics in Random Media: Multimode Laser Theory

 and

 The decomposition in the slow amplitude modes, Eq. (\ref{eq:lasing_modes_decomposition}), is by no means unique.
-This freedom may be used to try to build a mode basis where the noise is approximately uncorrelated.
-In the following, we assume that the various independent noise sources act so that such basis construction is possible and, then, the noise can be assumed white and uncorrelated also in the general case of open and irregular cavities.
-Notice that, in this way, the request of uncorrelated noise results in a further possible source of off-diagonal terms in the linear coupling in Eq. (\ref{eq:langevin_equation_lasing_modes}), independent from the presence of the non-linear interaction.
+This freedom may be used to build a mode basis where the noise is uncorrelated.
+In the following, we assume that the various independent noise sources act so that such basis construction is possible and, hence, the noise can be assumed white and uncorrelated also in the general case of open and irregular cavities.
+We will, consequently, consider Gaussian, white and uncorrelated noise:

+However, since diagonalization of the noise terms may result in possible off-diagonal terms in the linear coupling in Eq. (\ref{eq:langevin_equation_lasing_modes}), independent from the presence of the non-linear interaction, off-diagonal linear interaction is, thus, considered throughout the rest of the paper.

 In analogy with the standard mode locking case, \cite{GordonFisherPRL} we, hence, eventually define the complex valued functional